Reading rhythms in sheet music

 In different time signatures, what is considered syncopated changes due to the location of the beat also changing.

-Figures in compound time (3/8, 6/8, 9/8 and 12/8)
+Figures in compound time (3/8, 6/8, 9/8, and 12/8)

-As mentioned in The essence of rhythm notation, the time signatures 3/8, 6/8, 9/8 and 12/8 are used to notate music where each beat is split into three sub-beats.
+As mentioned in The Essence of Rhythm Notation, the time signatures 3/8, 6/8, 9/8, and 12/8 are used to notate music where each beat is split into three sub-beats.

-Beats on the half note (2/2, 3/2 and 4/2)
+Beats on the half note (2/2, 3/2, and 4/2)

 Not all music assigns the quarter note to the beat.
-Time signatures with a '2' at the bottom are commonly used to represent a rhythm where the beat is instead assigned to the half note.
-For example, in 2/2 you'd hear just one metronome click for each half note, instead of two that you'd hear in 4/4.
+Time signatures with a '2' at the bottom are commonly used to represent a rhythm, where the beat is instead assigned to the half note.
+For example, in 2/2, you'd hear just one metronome click for each half note, instead of two that you'd hear in 4/4.

-To learn that, use a music notation software and write out some rhythms using figures that you're familiar with from 4/4 in 2/2 instead.
-Listen to it played back with a half-note metronome enabled, and practice audiateing both the metronome and the beat.
+It is possible to know the sound of any rhythm just from the relative lengths of notes, but this doesn't indicate where the emphasis should be.
+To learn that, use a music notation software and write out some rhythms using figures that you're familiar with in 2/2 instead of 4/4.
+Listen to it played back with a half-note metronome enabled, and practice audiating both the metronome and the beat.

-It may not be clear though why music would do this, as opposed to just using shorter note values in 2/4, 3/4 and 4/4.
-To some extent this is related to history, because it used to be common to notate music with longer notes, and there was a shift towards using shorter ones just due to cultural trends.
+It may not be clear, though, why music would do this, instead of simply using shorter note values in the 2/4, 3/4, and 4/4 time signatures.
+To some extent, this is related to history because it was once common to notate music with longer note symbols.
+There was a shift towards assigning a shorter note symbol to the beat due to cultural trends.

 Closing

 Learning to read rhythms is a process of practising different rhythmic patterns until they have been internalised.
-Once you have some figures, they may be practised in different combinations with other figures, allowing them to be audiated and performed from muscle memory in any order.
+Once you have some figures, they may be practised in various combinations with other figures, allowing them to be audiated and performed from muscle memory in any order.